Pea Gravel Cost

 For many property owners, the primary purpose of using pea gravel is to prevent weed growth and the maintenance that comes along with it.
-A layer of 4 inches of pea gravel can generally eliminate weeds poking up through the surface.
-Using pea gravel as weed growth prevention is suitable for most landscaping projects, but it is also beneficial when used in outdoor living spaces.
+A layer of 4” of pea gravel can generally eliminate weeds poking up through the surface.
+Using pea gravel as weed growth prevention is suitable for most landscaping projects, but it’s also beneficial when used in outdoor living spaces.
 Tables, chairs and other outdoor furniture can go right on top of the pea gravel, and the whole flooring area will require almost zero maintenance in the future.

 Determining How Much Pea Gravel is Needed

-Once a property owner had determined that pea gravel is the best option for their landscaping or decorative project, they will need to figure out how much pea gravel is needed.
+Once you determine that pea gravel is the best option for you landscaping or decorative project, you’ll need to figure out how much pea gravel is needed.
 For an accurate number, a pea gravel materials calculator is helpful.
 Homeowners will need to know the following information to calculate amounts and cost:

 - Width of the area to be covered

-- Length of the area that needs to be covered
+- Length of the area to be covered

 - Depth of the pea gravel layer that is preferred

-Pea gravel is an appealing landscaping material with a number of uses in outdoor spaces.
-Property owners should keep in mind that pea gravel is heavy and is often purchased by the ton, so delivery and installation is a big job often requiring professional assistance.
+Pea gravel is an appealing landscaping material with a number of uses for indoor or outdoor spaces.
+While many homeowners buy and install pea gravel themselves, you should bear in mind that most pea gravel is heavy and often purchased by the ton.
+If you’re undertaking a big pea gravel project, delivery and installation could get difficult.
+Therefore, you should consider professional assistance.

 Find A Pro